Anomaly Detection from a Tensor Train Perspective

-This behavior can be seen as the most extreme case of the phenomenon we observed in the global case.
+This behavior can be seen as an extreme case of the orientation phenomenon already suggested by the global method.
 However, the extreme slowness of the method makes us not recommend it except in specific cases where such accuracy is desired at any cost.

 If we compare the performance of both methods, we see that method ACLCTNAD provides better results for all of the cases, but the ACGCTNAD has exceptionally good results, especially for certain classes, being 50 times faster.
 This makes it clear that the global method is more effective for this type of cases, but the local method is still good for certain cases.